Ceelog/phpdoc-en/src/ref/outcontrol.md

 <a href="/outcontrol/setup.html#" class="link">url_rewriter.hosts</a>
 `php.ini` parameters.

+Note that this function can be successfully called at most once per request.

 > **Note**: <span class="simpara"> Calling this function will implicitly
 > start output buffering if it is not active already. </span>